 Enriching xenon optimizes the experiment

-Of the isotopes of xenon, only 136Xe can potentially undergo neutrinoless double beta decay, so we use xenon that is enriched to 90% in that isotope.
+Roughly 10% of natural xenon is the isotope 136Xe, which can potentially undergo neutrinoless double beta decay, so we use xenon that is enriched to 90% in that isotope.
 This step is achieved by ultracentrifugation—the same technology used to produce uranium-235 for nuclear power plants and weapons—starting from the 9% concentration of 136Xe in natural xenon. nEXO will require a significant enterprise to ultracentrifuge the 5,000 kg of 136Xe needed for the experiment.

 To liquefy the xenon, the central part of the detector is cooled to 165 Kelvin, and the volume between the spherical shells is evacuated to provide thermal insulation.